JoeNibe/JoeNibe.github.io/_posts/pawnable.tw/2019-08-16-pwnable3-calc.md

 $cs: 0x0023 $ss: 0x002b $ds: 0x002b $es: 0x002b $fs: 0x0000 $gs: 0x0063
 ────────────────────────────────────────────────────────────────────────────
 ```
 ``[edx+eax*4+0x4]`` points to an invalid address hence it segfaults.
 There is some other interesting things here
 `eax` contains the first value we entered and `ecx` contains the second the value we entered.
-So we have the ability to write anything anywhere we want.
+So we have the ability to write anything(using `ecx`) anywhere (using `eax`) we want.
 Awesome!
 Lets see how we can exploit that.
-But before that lets check the `printf` too since we were getting random output
+But before that lets check the `printf` too since we were getting random output.
 Lets run the program again and set a break point at `printf`
 ```bash
    0x080493ff <+134>:   mov    eax,DWORD PTR [ebp+eax*4-0x59c]